Clipart images available on car models.

 Alexey Duk: “Good composition, all materials are well made, atmospheric and feeling of a real desert landscape”.

 “On the Edge” by Lukasz.
-You can see WIP on the forum.

 Robin Brockötter: “A very strong image with a lot of movement and I love the way the snow was rendered”.